spacelift-io/spacelift-migration-kit/README.md

 Once the stacks have been created, set the values for the `spacelift` section of the `config.yml` file and run the `spacemk set-sensitive-env-vars` command to set the value for the sensitive environment variables.

+### Create Module Versions

+This step can be skipped if there are no modules defined.

+Once the modules have been created, set the values for the `github` section of the `config.yml` file and run the `spacemk create-module-versions` command to re-create existing module versions.

 ### Cleanup

 All temporary local artifacts are stored in the `tmp` folder.
 Delete some or all of it to clean up.